Back

 I had a lifelong passion for jewellery.
 I am an avid collector of ethnic jewellery.
 Most of which I discovered during my extensive travels.

-I am fascinated by the significance of jewellery in different cultures, the surprising use of unconventional materials, the lavishly opulent decorations and the power, which is often attributed to jewellery.
+I am fascinated by the significance of jewellery in different cultures, the surprising use of unconventional materials, the lavishly opulent decorations, and the power, which is often attributed to jewellery.
+I am fascinated by amulets and talisman.

 As a curator, I organised many projects and exhibitions integrating ethnic jewellery collections, combined with contemporary jewellery.

 I have been a curator and cultural entrepreneur since 1979.
 I have organised numerous exhibitions, lectures, fairs, shows, art trails etc. for cultural organisations and museums in the Netherlands and abroad.
 I developed concepts and executes projects in the areas of design and fashion and jewellery.
 I am particularly drawn towards projects with requiring an interdisciplinary approach.
 I have undertaken workshops and given lectures at Technical Schools and Universities in the Netherlands and abroad.
-I am also a member of various Boards and Commissions.
-Together with Lulu Fan I founded Blendix Design, meant for Dutch / Chinese design projects in China and in the Netherlands.
+I was also a member of various Boards and Commissions.
+Together with a colleague I founded Blendix Design, meant for Dutch / Chinese design projects in China and in the Netherlands.
+We organized projects in China.

-I found out that I could find everything I needed in Jingdezhen, the most important porcelain city of China.
-Porcelain gives me the opportunity to tell stories through my jewellery by combining porcelain with beads and charms I collected all over the world.
+I found out that I could find everything I needed in the Chinese porcelain city Jingdezhen.
+Porcelain gives me the opportunity to tell stories.
 Sometimes the story arises while I work with the clay.
 With porcelain, I can create any form I like.
-I make wearable jewellery and more and more monumental works, that cover the back and the front of the body.
+I make wearable jewellery and more and more monumental works.
 Every jewel is unique.
-I never make the same jewel two times.
-Of course, the jewellery in a collection are strongly related to each other, but still they are unique.
+Of course, the jewellery in a collection is strongly related to each other, but still, they are unique.
+I exhibited my jewellery in the Netherlands, China, France, Italy, etc.

 > TiNik: Catalogue of Karin van Paassen's jewellery brand